Unless you are a big company, having your own game engine isn’t really practical. But how else do you develop your own game?

 Want to know if your game idea is any good, or how to make it unique?
 Don’t worry, with their large community, it is easy to find like-minded people to talk to and share your ideas with.

-The community is open and friendly, allowing you to share your passions and interests with like-minded people that can help your idea grow and bloom.
+The community is open and friendly, allowing you to share your passions and interests with like-minded people who can help your idea grow and bloom.

 Unity Key Features: